Prof. dr. Claartje ter Hoeven

 Paraskevas Petrou is assistant professor at Erasmus University Rotterdam.
 His current work focuses on employee creative behaviour, employee proactivity (i.e., job crafting) and work-life interface.
 He has previously worked on employee adaptation to organizational changes.

-Examples of research questions that he has addressed include when job challenges or even problems motivate employees to craft their jobs or to step outside the box and display creative or adaptive behavior.
-Similarly, does leisure behavior outside work help employees to make the most of their jobs?
-Paraskevas Petrou studied psychology at University of Athens and University of Nottingham and received his PhD at Utrecht University, conducting research on whether self-regulation and job crafting helps employees adapt to organizational changes.
-He is member of the Dutch Association of Organizational Psychologists (WAOP) and he is actively pursuing research collaborations with both national and international universities.
-Currently, he is teaching introductory courses on organizational psychology as well as a practical courses on organizational diagnosis.
+Examples of research questions that he has addressed include when job challenges or even problems motivate employees to craft their jobs or to step outside the box and display creative or adaptive behaviour.
+Similarly, does leisure behaviour outside work help employees to make the most of their jobs?
+Paraskevas Petrou studied psychology at University of Athens and University of Nottingham and received his PhD at Utrecht University, conducting research on whether self-regulation and job crafting helps employees adapt to organisational changes.
+He is member of the Dutch Association of Organisational Psychologists (WAOP) and he is actively pursuing research collaborations with both national and international universities.
+Currently, he is teaching introductory courses on organisational psychology as well as a practical courses on organisational diagnosis.

 Prof. dr. Laura den Dulk